Avignon at a glance

 Shopping in Avignon

 This town is a great place to pick up presents!
-Running through the centre of the walled Old Town, the main street is Rue de la Republique offing lots of interesting shopping with interesting boutiques and tempting food shops as well as French chain stores.
+Running through the centre of the walled Old Town, the main street is Rue de la Republique offing lots of interesting shopping with fascinating, charming boutiques and tempting food shops as well as French chain stores.
 Venture down the side streets and you’ll fine chic boutiques and a designer outlet Donna at number 35.
 Local specialities include olive oil, lavender, sugared fruits and the mustard yellow and olive green Provençal pottery.

 Dining in Avignon